 - Geranium: It has a very floral and fruity scent and gives a very relaxing feeling.
 It is also used as an astringent and antiseptic.
 It helps in balancing and uplifting the skin.
 Helps reduce all types of mental stress and anxiety, helps to fight various throat and mouth infections.
 Through simulating the livers it helps the body cleanse and expel toxins and cleanse out the digestive system.
 Also, helps the body remove waste products and helps combats fluid retention.

-- Lavender: Many are aware of the lavender having a floral and fresh scent.
+- Lavender: Many are aware of lavender having a floral and fresh scent.
 Besides being a good antiseptic, it helps in sleep disorders, muscle tension and headaches.
 Lavender has a lot of healing properties as well, therefore it can improve the immune system and fix up small cuts and wounds.
-Combats all anxiety's, stress and depression.
-Stimulates and renew's the skin cells; reduces skin inflammation; helps heal mouth ulcers, with other added benefits as alleviating motion sickness.
+Combats all anxiety, stress and depression.
+Stimulates and renew's the skin cells; reduces skin inflammation; helps heal mouth ulcers, with other added benefits such as alleviating motion sickness.
 One of the most popular oils on the market

 - Peppermint: it has a minty scent and is good for headaches and muscle aches.
 People also use it to cure their digestive problems and it can be used as an anti-viral.
 Uplifting, alerting, used in the treatment of emotional shock, cures coughs and throat infections; soothes intestinal cramps and heartburn, used to treat alleviate motion sickness.

 - Tea Tree: Again this has a woody and earthy scent like the Eucalyptus.
 Tea tree oil can be used as anti-viral, anti-bacterial, anti-fungal and also as antispasmodic.
-Also known as melaleuca oil: Well known and used in many beauty and medical product today, known as a general great antioxidant, Used for cleaning cuts and surface wounds.
-Used to combat against many bacteria and fungi.
+Also known as melaleuca oil: Well known and used in many beauty and medical products today, known as a general great antioxidant, Used for cleaning cuts and surface wounds.
+Used to combat many bacteria and fungi.
 Used to help control acne.